 This was my key to success in my playthrough – send in a bunch of disguised agents and let them take down the enemies from the inside – you can literally walk up to every guard and slap them to sleep before they know it!
 Once you’ve killed or knocked out any civilian or enemy, you can ‘dispose of their body’ ala Hitman style.
 Although you don’t have to find somewhere to stash the stiff, you just pick the option and if you have enough action points you’ll pick up the body and hide it somewhere.
 This is crucial if you don’t want people randomly spotting the body and setting off the alarm!

-Pretty much every mission can be completed either in stealth or guns a-blazing – however, if the enemy hears your guns or if an alarm is set off then every few turns either more enemy reinforcements will turn up in the mission or an airstrike will commence as it drops bombs on the agents not hidden within the buildings.
+Pretty much every mission can be completed either in stealth or all guns-a-blazing – however, if the enemy hears your guns or if an alarm is set off then every few turns either more enemy reinforcements will turn up in the mission or an airstrike will commence as it drops bombs on the agents not hidden within the buildings.

 An agent is only as good as his/her guns.
 This is very true within Phantom Doctrine.
 As your agents level up, you can send them off for specific training which increases their proficiency with certain weapons as well as adding new passive and active abilities to their personality.
 If you equip an agent with a gun they are proficient in (indicated by a star), then you get to use mods with the said weapon!
 For example, you can have a shotgun with a silencer so you can quietly fill an agent with lead without alerting anyone – or how about putting toxic bullets in your pistol or a new barrel to make your machine gun bullets even deadlier!
 If you wish to proceed on the harder difficulties you really need to get used to using and abusing this mechanic!